Apple Pie with Cheddar Cheese Crust

 Precooking the apples helps prevent the gap that happens when the pie crust sets.
 After precooking the apples we lay them out on a baking sheet to cool.
 This helps set the pectin so you won’t over cook your apples in the oven.

-DO NOT leave the apples to cool in the Dutch oven, even with the heat off.
-The apples will over cook and become mushy.
+DO NOT leave the apples to cool in the Dutch oven, even with the heat off or the apples will over cook and become mushy.

 I hope you will enjoy this Apple Pie with Cheddar Cheese Crust as much as I did!
-And don’t forget to subscribe to The Cake Chica to receive these recipes straight into your inbox.
-You can also follow me on social media: Facebook, Instagram, Twitter, Pinterest and Yummly.
+You can also follow The Cake Chica on social media: Facebook, Instagram, and Pinterest.

 - 1 tablespoon granulated sugar